-- UNCTAD ICT Policy Reviews, which provide national diagnostics, assessments and technical assistance for the development of national e-commerce strategies, for example in Egypt.
-The UNCTAD Information Economy Report 2015 provides an enablement framework for assessing and fostering e-commerce, and includes the UNCTAD B2C e-commerce index; - The Enhanced Integrated Framework, which carries out diagnostic trade integration studies for LDCs; - WTO Trade Policy reviews, where e-commerce could be mainstreamed; - The World Bank has and is developing a variety of tools that can help to assess ecommerce readiness; - International Trade Centre National Export Strategies can give emphasis to ecommerce; - OECD/WTO Aid for Trade at a Glance help track aid flows for sectors related to ecommerce: - The WTO Work Programme on Electronic Commerce covers issues related to trade arising from global e-commerce.
+Current work already underway includes: (1) UNCTAD ICT Policy Reviews (ICTPRs) which provide national diagnostics, assessments and technical assistance for the development of national ecommerce strategies, for example in Egypt.
+UNCTAD'S Information Economy Report 2015 provides an enablement framework for assessing and fostering e-commerce, and includes the UNCTAD B2C E-commerce Index.
+(2) The Enhanced Integrated Framework (EIF) which undertakes Diagnostic Trade Integration Studies (DTIS) for LDCs.
+(3) WTO Trade Policy reviews where e-commerce could be mainstreamed.
+(4) The World Bank has and is developing a variety of tools that can help to assess e-commerce readiness.
+(5) ITC's National Export Strategies can give emphasis to e-commerce, (6) OECD/WTO Aid for Trade at a Glance help track aid flows for sectors related to ecommerce; and (7) the WTO Work Programme on Electronic Commerce covers issues related to trade arising from global e-commerce.

-Information and communications technology infrastructure and services provide for co-development and co-investment in either broadband or mobile networks and may favour dominant suppliers.
-Building out the Internet backbone to rural areas and achieving last-mile access are significant challenges for attaining anything approaching universal access.
-Even if universal broadband access were achieved, many people would still not be able to participate in e-commerce owing to the lack of complementary resources, especially skills and training.
+ICT infrastructure and services

+There are a number of challenges related to ICT infrastructure.
+As of 2015, 57 percent of the world's population did not use the Internet regularly.
+Regulatory environments do not always provide for co-development and co-investment in either-fixed and mobile broadband or mobile networks, and may favor dominant suppliers telecommunications operators.
+Building out the broadband Internet-backbone and backhaul networks to reach rural areas, and achieving connecting 'last mile' access, are significant challenges for attaining anything approaching universal access.
+Even if universal broadband access were achieved, many people would still not be able to participate in e-commerce due to the lack of complementary resources, especially skills and awareness/training (limited purchase power for Internet service subscription and devices is another aspect).